mermaidpurse/wrapsher/docs/wrapsher.md

   allows many function calls to be chained together.
 See [Functions](./functions.md) for more.
 - A shellcode expression of the form <code>shell _string_</code>.
 The _string_ is included inline in the compiled code.
-Note that _this is unsafe_ because Wrapsher does not check this code for types or POSIX-compliance, or compliance with its standards for external dependency management.
+Note that just as when directly accessing other programming language internals, _this is unsafe_ because Wrapsher does not check this code for types or POSIX-compliance, or compliance with its standards for external dependency management.
 This should generally only be used in the